Congressional Caucus for Women's Issues--

-As in years past, the members of the Caucus divided themselves into legislative teams, with most co-chaired by a Republican and a Democrat.
-The 14 teams were charged with advancing action on their designated issues in a bipartisan manner.
+As in years past, the members of the Congressional Caucus for Women's Issues (CCWI) have divided themselves into legislative teams, co-chaired by a Republican and a Democrat.
+The 5 teams are charged with advancing action on their designated issues in a bipartisan manner.

-Preventive Health Services for Women, co-chaired by Reps.
-Connie Morella (R-MD) and Donna Christian-Christensen (D-VI).
+Education and Children, co-chaired by Reps.
+Connie Morella (R-MD) and Nita Lowey (D-NY).

-Health Care Insurance Reform, co-chaired by Reps.
-Linda Smith (R-WA) and Louise Slaughter (D-NY).
+Health and Older Women, co-chaired by Reps.
+Ileana Ros-Lehtinen (R-FL) and Louise Slaughter (D-NY).

-Women-Owned Businesses, co-chaired by Reps.
-Sue Kelly (R-NY) and Juanita Millender-McDonald (D-CA).
+Violence Against Women, co-chaired by Reps.
+Sue Kelly (R-NY) and Tammy Baldwin (D-WI).